 10 Tips to Go Green in the Laundry Room

 The EPA estimates that if Americans went green in the laundry room, they'd save three trillion gallons of water annually, along with over $18 billion per year.
-The laundry room is a place where we seem to spend a lot of time -- the agency's statistics show that the average household runs more than 400 loads annually, which is over one a day!
+The laundry room is a place where we seem to spend a lot of time -- the agency's statistics show that the average household runs over 400 loads annually, which is more than one a day!
 A few simple practices in the laundry department can help you save energy, resources, and, our favorite thing, cash.

 So let's talk about how to green your laundry:

 No, we're not suggesting that you let your clothes sit in a soggy pile until they rot.
 But if you have fair weather, take advantage of it, and hang your clothes outside to dry.
 This also reduces wear and tear on your garments, making them last longer, which offers additional environmental benefits, since you won't be replacing them as quickly.

 2. Select the right load size

 Many people forget to check and account for the load size when they're throwing a load into the wash.
 Even a high efficiency washer (recommended for additional energy savings) can't work as well when you have the wrong load size set, so dial back the size if you're doing a small load...or increase it when you have a lot of laundry.
 If your washer doesn't allow you to choose the load size, talk to your Phoenix plumber about installing a new washer with more environmentally friendly options.